eclipse-zenoh/zenoh-ts/README.md

 options to run the plugin.
 See also the full set of available options, like SSL certificate settings in `zenoh-plugin-remote-api\config.json5`.

+1. Do nothing and just run examples and tests with `DAEMON` parameter as described in next session.
+The scripts will automatically build plugin and daemon from the sources and start it.

-1. Install the latest release of `zenohd` and `zenoh-plugin-remote-api`
+2. Install the latest release of `zenohd` and `zenoh-plugin-remote-api`

    Ubuntu: